-According to the U.S. Department of Health and Human Services, more than 22 million Americans suffer from some form of substance dependence or abuse.
-To frame the public crisis in economic terms, the National Institute on Drug Abuse finds that more than $600 billion is spent every year on substance abuse related crimes, accidents and treatments.
-With such a high cost to society, both economically and emotionally, there is a growing push for further research into ulterior treatment methods, seeing that the ‘Drug War’ has turned out to be a fool’s errand.
+More than 27 million Americans suffer from some form of substance dependence or abuse, according to the U.S. Department of Health and Human Services.
+To frame the public crisis in economic terms, more than $600 billion is spent every year on substance abuse related crimes, accidents, and treatments, according to the National Institute on Drug Abuse.
+With such a high cost to society, both economically and emotionally, there is a growing push for further research into alternative treatment methods, seeing that the ‘Drug War’ has turned out to be a fool’s errand.

-12-step programs are one of the most mainstream and widely accepted means of rehabilitation, but when analyzing the results of their effectiveness, the attentive viewer will find that such methods have a 40 percent relapse rate.
-While this doesn’t undermine the successes of the program, it paints a vivid picture of how difficult it is to remain sober.
-Nevertheless, when almost half of the suffering population is unable to successfully maintain a sober state, it is time to examine alternative or adjunct methods that can hopefully coincide with talk therapy or step programs.
+12-step programs are one of the most mainstream and widely accepted means of rehabilitation.
+Still, when analyzing their effectiveness, we find that such methods have a 40 percent relapse rate.
+While this doesn’t undermine the program's successes, it paints a vivid picture of how difficult it is to remain sober.
+When almost half of the suffering population cannot successfully maintain a sober state, it is time to examine alternative or adjunct methods of addiction treatment that can coincide with talk therapy for addiction recovery or step programs.

 G. Alan Marlatt, director of the Addictive Behaviors Research Center at the University of Washington, advocates for a meshing of treatment possibilities.
 “The 12-step program takes the approach that addiction is a disease that cannot be cured and that cravings need to be pushed away or averted,” Marlatt says.
-“If you have cravings or urges, there are two strategies.
-You avoid or suppress them, taking a non-accepting approach.
-Or you can pay attention to the physical sensation, pay attention to how the cravings and urges manifest themselves, identify them, accept them and then let them go.
+“If you have cravings or urges, 12-step programs offer two strategies: avoid or suppress them cravings, taking a non-accepting approach.
+Alternatively, you can practice yoga and pay attention to the physical sensation, pay attention to how the cravings and urges manifest themselves, identify them, accept them, and then let them go.
 You can just let it pass and notice the impermanence."